 On July 30, 2013, we issued \$225.0 million aggregate principal amount of the 7.50% Notes pursuant to an Indenture between the Company and The Bank of New York Mellon Trust Company, N.A., as trustee.
-Net proceeds from the 7.50% Notes offering were primarily used to repay the \$125.0 million aggregate principal amount of the Goldman Term Loan, to repay \$45.0 million of Term Loan borrowings and for general corporate purposes.
+Net proceeds from the 7.50% Notes offering were primarily used to repay the \$125.0 million aggregate principal amount of a term loan used to initially finance the ITS Acquisition, to repay \$45.0 million of term loan borrowings under the 2012 Secured Credit Agreement, and for general corporate purposes.

 The 7.50% Notes are general unsecured obligations of the Company and rank equal in right of payment with all of our existing and future senior unsecured indebtedness.
 The 7.50% Notes are jointly and severally guaranteed by all of our subsidiaries that guarantee indebtedness under the 2015 Secured Credit Agreement and the 6.75% Notes.
 Interest on the 7.50% Notes is payable on February 1 and August 1 of each year, beginning February 1, 2014.
-Debt issuance costs related to the 7.50% Notes of approximately \$5.6 million (\$4.0 million, net of amortization as of December 31, 2015) are being amortized over the term of the notes using the effective interest rate method.
+Debt issuance costs related to the 7.50% Notes of approximately \$5.6 million (\$3.2 million, net of amortization as of December 31, 2016) are being amortized over the term of the notes using the effective interest rate method.

-At any time prior to August 1, 2016, we may redeem up to 35 percent of the aggregate principal amount of the 7.50% Notes at a redemption price of 107.50 percent of the principal amount, plus accrued and unpaid interest to the redemption date, with the net cash proceeds of certain equity offerings by us.
-On and after August 1, 2016, we may redeem all or a part of the 7.50% Notes upon appropriate notice, at a redemption price of 103.750 percent of the principal amount, and at redemption prices decreasing each year thereafter to par beginning August 1, 2018.
+We may redeem all or a part of the 7.50% Notes upon appropriate notice, at redemption prices decreasing each year after August 1, 2016 to par beginning August 1, 2018.
+We have not made any redemptions to date.
 If we experience certain changes in control, we must offer to repurchase the 7.50% Notes at 101.0 percent of the aggregate principal amount, plus accrued and unpaid interest and additional interest, if any, to the date of repurchase.

-The Indenture restricts our ability and the ability of certain subsidiaries to: (i) sell assets, (ii) pay dividends or make other distributions on capital stock or redeem or repurchase capital stock or subordinated indebtedness, (iii) make investments, (iv) incur or guarantee additional indebtedness, (v) create or incur liens, (vi) enter into sale and leaseback transactions, (vii) incur dividend or other payment restrictions affecting subsidiaries, (viii) merge or consolidate with other entities, (ix) enter into transactions with affiliates, and (x) engage in certain business activities.
+The Indenture limits our ability and the ability of certain subsidiaries to: (i) sell assets, (ii) pay dividends or make other distributions on capital stock or redeem or repurchase capital stock or subordinated indebtedness, (iii) make investments, (iv) incur or guarantee additional indebtedness, (v) create or incur liens, (vi) enter into sale and leaseback transactions, (vii) incur dividend or other payment restrictions affecting subsidiaries, (viii) merge or consolidate with other entities, (ix) enter into transactions with affiliates, and (x) engage in certain business activities.
 Additionally, the Indenture contains certain restrictive covenants designating certain events as Events of Default.
 These covenants are subject to a number of important exceptions and qualifications.